-Axles may be either straight, arched, or cranked; the arched form, which is essential for all very light axles, being stronger than straight ones, though a very slight arch answers the purpose.
+Axles may be either straight, arehed, or cranked; the arched form, which is essential for all very light axles. being stronger than straight ones, though a very slight arch answers the purpose.
 Cranked axles are adopted for the purpose of allowing the body to hang low.
 Particular care should be given to setting the axles exactly at a right angle to the line of travel.
 Any deviation from this rule causes undue friction to the arm of the axle and the hub, and places the wheel in a position to receive more injury from concussions, and to be more easily wrenched out of its proper shape than when properly directed.\

-THE PATENT AXLE, or as it is sometimes called the Mail Axle is represented in Figure 70. a is the arm of the axle, around which the hub revolves; b is a shoulder which serves to keep the hub in place; c is a circular iron plate. having through its centre a hole to fit the arm of the axle, behind the shoulder, where it revolves; it is secured to the inside end of the hub by the long bolts, e e, which run through the entire hub and the plate d.
-There is a washer, which should be of hard sole-leather, nicely all- FIG. 70 .- The Patent Axle.
+THE PATENT AXLE, or as it is sometimes called the Mail Axle is represented in Figure 70. a is the arm of the axle, around which the hub revolves; b is a shoulder which serves to keep the hub in place; c is a circular iron plate, having through its centre a hole to fit the arm of the axle, behind the shoulder, where it revolves; it is secured to the inside end of the hub by the long bolts, e e, which run through the entire hub and the plate d.
+There is a washer, which should be of hard sole-leather, nicely ad.
+Fro.
+70.-The Patent Axia justed to the proper thickness, on each side of the shoulder, to prevent the wear of the boxes and plate against the shoulder.
+On taking off the wheel, the nuts, before mentioned, are removed with a wrench, and the hub is drawn off the end of the axle, leaving the plate c remaining upon the axle.
+The leather washers require to be occasionally renewed, if they wear so thin as to give too much lateral motion to the hub.

-\ These remarks do not refer to the slight "gather" which is frequently given to wheels, to cause them to crowd slightly toward the carriage. rather than to run against the nuts at the end of the axle.
+• These remarks do not refer to the slight "gather" which is frequently given to wheels, to cause them to crowd slightly toward the carriage. rather than to run against the nuts at the end of the axle.